Nucs/JsonSettings/README.md

 - All properties that implement `INotificationCollectionChanged` such as `ObservableCollection<T>`  will bind to their `event CollectionChanged`
 - All virtual properties that do not answer to the criteria above.

-So evidently, objects inside ObservableCollection or other nested properties that are not in the settings class are not monitored for changes.<br/>
+So evidently, objects inside ObservableCollection or other nested properties that are not in the settings class are not monitored for changes.<br/><br/>
-Any properties that are not marked virtual will not work properly (not just won't autosave), therefore an `JsonSettingsException` is thrown if during proxification a non-virtual property is detected.
+Any properties that are not marked virtual will not work properly (not just won't autosave), therefore a `JsonSettingsException` is thrown if during proxification a non-virtual property is detected.

 #### Requirements
 - Settings class inherit `INotifyPropertyChanged`